aerogear/keycloak-metrics-spi/README.md

 ## Usage

-Just drop the jar into the _providers_ subdirectory of your KeyCloak installation.
+Just drop the jar into the _providers_ subdirectory of your Keycloak installation.

 To enable the event listener via the GUI interface, go to _Manage -> Events -> Config_.
 The _Event Listeners_ configuration should have an entry named `metrics-listener`.

-To enable the event listener via the KeyCloak CLI, such as when building a Docker container, use these commands.
-(These commands assume /opt/jboss is the KeyCloak home directory, which is used on the _jboss/keycloak_ reference container on Docker Hub.)
+To enable the event listener via the Keycloak CLI, such as when building a Docker container, use these commands.
+(These commands assume /opt/jboss is the Keycloak home directory, which is used on the _jboss/keycloak_ reference container on Docker Hub.)

     /opt/jboss/keycloak/bin/kcadm.sh config credentials --server http://localhost:8080/auth --realm master --user $KEYCLOAK_USER --password $KEYCLOAK_PASSWORD
     /opt/jboss/keycloak/bin/kcadm.sh update events/config -s "eventsEnabled=true" -s "adminEventsEnabled=true" -s "eventsListeners+=metrics-listener"